Sheoraphuli: History

+On 12 December 1957, the first EMU train service began from Howrah to Seoraphuli section (21 km), which was inaugurated by then Prime Minister Jawaharlal Nehru.

 Geography

 Sheoraphuli has an average elevation of 39 ft (11 m).
 Sheoraphuli has 218.70 km of total road length out of which 172.90 km is pucca.

 Demographics

 The population of Sheoraphuli is 121081 as per the 2011 census report.
 Majority of the residents are Bengalis and major religion is Hindu.
 The literacy rate of Sheoraphuli is 98.05% which is higher than the national average of 74%(2011).

 Transportation

 Sheoraphuli is well connected by road and rail.
 The Eastern Railway line has a station named Sheoraphuli railway station.
 Sheoraphuli is around 23 km north of Howrah.
 The Howrah-Bardhaman Main Line and Sheoraphuli-Tarakeswar Branch Line connect Sheoraphuli.
 Sheoraphuli railway station: Daily Train UP - 140 and Down - 139.